|Funding for:||UK Students, EU Students, International Students|

 There is a growing consensus in the academic and policy community that sport and physical activity create societal impacts, including but not limited to health, subjective wellbeing, crime, education and social capital.
 However, research on measuring and valuing these non-market benefits is underdeveloped.

 In 2014, researchers in the Sport Industry Research Centre (SIRC) at SHU developed a national model to measure the Social Return of Investment (SROI) for Sport in England.
 The PhD will use this work as a starting point, and draw on economic theory to advance knowledge and understanding on the social impact of sport.
-The PhD may focus on the social impact and value of sport at the population across all outcomes, or specifically on one outcome area (for example education).
+The PhD may focus on the social impact and value of sport at the population level across all outcomes, or specifically on one outcome area (for example education).
 We envisage that this work will be multidisciplinary, drawing upon evidence from health, economics and other social sciences.

 We are offering the opportunity to work with one of the UKs leading research centres in the field of sports economics, as well as in an area of cutting-edge policy development.
 There will be opportunities to work with real world clients as part of your study and to gain teaching experience if you are interested in developing a rounded academic career.